permguard/permguard/site/content/docs/0.1/legal-licenses/third-party-technologies.md

 - Any reference to a technology, product, or company is made for descriptive purposes only.
 - Ownership of all intellectual property remains with the respective owners.
 - **Permguard Project**, its creator **Nitro Agility**, and all contributors disclaim any liability for misunderstandings, omissions, or misinterpretations related to third-party affiliations.

+If you believe there are errors, omissions, or unclear references in this documentation, please contact us at **opensource@nitroagility.com**, and we will review and correct any inaccuracies promptly.